Showing 1651 items

 Container - Jar, Glass bottle with lid produced for Kerr's Jams, Buninyong

 ...
-Glass bottle with lid produced for Kerr's Jams, Buninyong....Glass bottle with lid produced for Kerr's Jams, Buninyong....
+Glass bottle with lid produced for Kerr's Jams, Buninyong....Glass bottle with lid produced for Kerr's Jams, Buninyong... on the base.
 Glass bottle with lid produced for Kerr's Jams, Buninyong ...Kerr's James operated in Buninyong.
 Internet and Trove searches have not revealed any details on when the business operated.
 More local research needed.Glass bottle with lid produced for Kerr's Jams, Buninyong.
 Cylindrical glass jar with glass stopper. the bottle neck and rim have been broken and some parts are missing.
 Glass has a green tinge.
 Kerr's Jams Buninyong.
 A large 'M' is imprinted on the base. containers, jars, kerr's jams -

 Flagstaff Hill Maritime Museum and Village